yiit/ENFi32_10012026/docs/source/Reference/Flashing.rst

 For Linux or Mac users, the recommended tool for ESP82xx/ESP32 is `esptool.py <https://github.com/espressif/esptool>`_

-Platform independent software (works also on Linux):
+Platform independent software in your browser (works also on Linux):

-* ``ESPWebTool`` just use Chrome or Edge browser to flash usb connected ESP board.
-For Firefox you need to install extra addon.
-Can be found at `ESPWebTool <https://esp.huhn.me/>`_
+* `ESPWebTool <https://esp.huhn.me/>`_ just use Chrome or Edge browser to flash usb connected ESP82xx/ESP32 board.
+For Firefox you need to install extra `addon <https://addons.mozilla.org/pl/firefox/addon/webserial-for-firefox/>`_.

 Flashing Parameters
 ===================